 The diagram below provides an overview of the top level logical components.

-The Device Registry uses the Auth Server to authenticate the protocol adapters during connection establishment.
+The Device Registry and the Command Router use the Auth Server to authenticate the protocol adapters during connection establishment.

 All interactions between the components are based on AMQP 1.0 message exchanges as defined by the

-The diagram below provides an overview of the Device Registry component’s internal structure.
+The diagram below provides an overview of the Mongo DB based Device Registry component’s internal structure.

 The AMQP 1.0 Messaging Network is not per se a component being developed as part of Hono.
 Instead, Hono comes with a default implementation of the messaging network relying on artifacts provided by other open source projects.
 The default implementation currently consists of a single Apache Qpid Dispatch Router instance connected to a single Apache Artemis broker instance.
 Note that this setup is useful for development purposes but will probably not meet requirements regarding e.g. scalability of real world use cases.